Comprehensive, whole-patient care for tick-borne illness and alpha-gal syndrome.

 You are newly diagnosed and want a comprehensive evaluation and a clear path forward.

-You are a seasonal visitor or year-round Island resident with significant tick exposure and concerns about your health.
+You are a regular visitor or year-round Island resident with significant tick exposure and concerns about your health and are looking for a longitudinal plan of care - not a one-time specialist visit.

 Alpha-Gal Syndrome

-Alpha-gal syndrome (AGS) is an allergic condition triggered by a tick bite that causes the immune system to react to a sugar molecule found in red meat, some dairy products, and certain medications.
+Alpha-gal syndrome (AGS) is an allergic condition triggered by a lone star tick bite that can sensitize the immune system to react allergically to a sugar molecule found in mammalian meat (like beef, pork, and lamb), milk and dairy products, gelatin, medications, medical products (like heparin and vaccines), personal care products (like lotion and make-up), and many other items.
 Symptoms range from hives and gastrointestinal distress to severe anaphylaxis.
 AGS is frequently missed or misdiagnosed.

 The Tick Center offers dedicated AGS evaluation, IgE testing, dietary counseling, and emerging desensitization therapies.